 By Jim Ferri

-Once out of the goat, the nuts are gathered by the farmers for sale in the market where they’re prized because the goat’s digestive system is said to soften the nut.
+Once out of the goat, farmers gather the nuts for sale in the market.
+They’re prized because the goat’s digestive system softens the nut.
 As you might expect, farmers also make an additional income charging tourists to take photos of their animals.